 Yeast dough loves to be played with but pie crust does not.
 A cold crust is a flaky crust.
 Keep things cool by not touching the crust too much and keeping the pie crust dough chilled at all times before baking.

 The easiest way I’ve found to transport the pie crust into the pie plate is to fold it in quarters.
-Another great option is to roll it onto your rolling pin and then unroll it into the pie plate.
+Another great option is to roll it onto your rolling pin and then gently unroll it into the pie plate.

 The Parbake

-Preheat the oven to 375°F. Parbaking is short for partial baking and also known as blind-baking.
+Parbaking is short for partial baking and also known as blind-baking.
 We parbake the bottom pie crust to prevent a soggy-bottomed pie.
-To do this, poke the bottom crust with a fork all around – about 29 times) and then lightly place a piece of parchment paper on top of the bottom crust.
-Trim any excess crust edges that go beyond the pie plate.
+To do this, poke the bottom crust with a fork all around (about 29 times) and then lightly place a piece of parchment paper on top of the bottom crust.
 Place about a pound of pie weights or dry beans on the parchment paper.
+Spread them out.
 The beans cannot be used for eating after this as they will no longer cook properly; but, they can be saved for another day of pie-making and become known as “The Pie Beans” from this day forward.

 Bake the bottom pie crust in the preheated oven for 10 minutes or until crust edges are light golden brown.
 Remove the foil and beans and bake for another 5 minutes.